bauerca/drag-sort-listview/README.md

 News
 ----

+**April 2, 2013**: Hey all.
+If you want to send a pull request, please read the [Contributing](https://github.com/drag-sort-listview#contributing) section first.
+Thanks!

 **Feb.
 9, 2013**: Version 0.6.0.
 Consolidated remove modes to
 `click_remove` and `fling_remove`.
 No more fling remove while dragging; fling anywhere on item to remove it.